Houston Rockets

-Franchise history
+History

 1967–1971: San Diego Rockets

 The Rockets were founded in 1967 in San Diego by Robert Breitbard, who paid an entry fee of US$1.75 million to join the NBA as an expansion team for the 1967–68 season.
 The NBA wanted to add more teams in the Western United States and chose San Diego based on the city's strong economic and population growth, along with the local success of an ice hockey team owned by Breitbard, the San Diego Gulls of the Western Hockey League.
-The San Diego International Sports Center, which opened the previous year and was also owned by Bretitbard, would serve as home to the new franchise.
+The San Diego International Sports Center, which opened the previous year and was also owned by Breitbard, would serve as home to the new franchise.
 A local contest to name the franchise chose the name "Rockets", as it paid homage to San Diego's theme of "a city in motion" and the local arm of General Dynamics developing the Atlas missile and booster rocket program.

 Breitbard brought in Jack McMahon, then-coach of the Cincinnati Royals, to serve as the Rockets' coach and general manager.
 The team, which would join the league along with the Seattle SuperSonics, then built its roster with both veteran players at an expansion draft, and college players from the 1967 NBA draft, where San Diego's first ever draft pick was Pat Riley.
 In their first two games of the season, the Rockets were up against the St. Louis Hawks, and lost both of those games.
 Their first win in franchise history came the very next game which occurred three days after against the SuperSonics.
 The Rockets won on the road, 121–114.
 Johnny Green recorded 30 points and 25 rebounds for the Rockets.
 The following game, the SuperSonics held a 15-point lead for most of the first half, before the Rockets mounted a comeback to force overtime.
 The SuperSonics eventually pulled away and won the game, 117–110, though Art Williams recorded the first ever triple-double in franchise history, as he recorded 17 points, 15 rebounds and 13 assists for the Rockets.
 The expansion Rockets ultimately lost 67 games in their inaugural season, which was an NBA record for losses in a season at the time.

 In 1968, after the Rockets won a coin toss against the Baltimore Bullets to determine who would have the first overall pick in the 1968 NBA draft, they selected Elvin Hayes from the University of Houston.
 Hayes improved the Rockets' record to 37 wins and 45 losses, enough for the franchise's first ever playoff appearance in 1969, but the Rockets lost in the semi-finals of the Western Division to the Atlanta Hawks, four games to two.
 The Rockets limped to a 27–55 finish in the 1969–70 season, before missing the playoffs by just one game in the 1970–71 season.